The article describes some of the TLS/SSL handshake issues and how to debug it in Integration Server.

 To enable JSSE debugging, set the Java System property "javax.net.debug" to "ssl".

-- Set the system property in the
+- Set the system property in the webMethods IS profiles custom_wrapper.conf file (e.g. wrapper.java.additional.204=-Djavax.net.debug=ssl)

-IS profiles c ustom_wrapper.conf file (e.g. wrapper.java.additional.204=-Djavax.net.debug=ssl) Or Set watt property "watt.config.systemProperties" (e.g. watt.config.systemProperties=javax.net.debug=ssl)
+- Or Set watt property "watt.config.systemProperties" (e.g. watt.config.systemProperties=javax.net.debug=ssl)

 Understanding SSL Handshake

-Client and Server negotiates on the SSL protocol version and cipher suites and compression methods at the start of the handshake.
-Server will always sends its certificate to Client and Client will verifies it against the trusted certificates stored in client's truststore.
-Sever generally also sends a list of certificates (CA certificates), it trust.
-These CA certificates are stored in the Server's truststore.
-If Server requires Client to be authenticated, then Client will send it's certificate.
+- If Server requires Client to be authenticated, then Client will send it's certificate.
 But client will send it's certificate only if the clients's certificate is issued by one of the CA certificate from CA certificates list sent by the server.
-Server will verify client's certificate against the trusted certificates stored in Sever's truststore.

 TLS/SSL Handshake Issues & Debugging

-For example, below handshake failed as Integration Server using Entrust IAIK connects to a TLS 1.2 enabled server.
+For example, below handshake failed as webMethods Integration Server using Entrust IAIK connects to a TLS 1.2 enabled server.
 In this case, change from IAIK to JSSE option and set "watt.net.jsse.client.enabledProtocols=TLSv1.2"

 jvm 1 | ssl_debug(3): Starting handshake (iSaSiLk 3.03)...